-Performance: cruise speed 0.78-0.82 Mach, range 3,450 miles.
+Performance: cruise speed 0.78-0.82 Mach, range 3.450 miles.

 The C-40 is the military version of the commercial Boeing 737-700 increased gross weight aircraft.
-C-40s are used for SAM and support of combatant command-
+C-40s are used for transporting senior government officials and regional combatant commanders.

-C-40B.
+Č-40B.
 The B model is equipped with a DV suite, staff work area, conference area, and worldwide secure communications and data capability.
-USAF purchased two C-40Bs for delivery to Andrews AFB, Md., and Hickam AFB, Hawaii, in FY03 to support combatant commanders.
-One additional C-40B has been purchased and one leased for SAM missions and are assigned to Andrews.
+USAF purchased three and leased one C-40B.
+Two are assigned to Andrews and one each to Hickam and Ramstein.

 C-40C.
-The C model has a DV seating area, general passenger seating area, and secure communications capability.
+The C model has a DV seating area, general passenger seating area and secure communications capability.
 Three leased C-40Cs operate from Andrews.